 Three, Two, One

-On Saturday, 15th November Lyn Paul appears on the popular TV show 3-2-1 (LWT), hosted by Ted Rogers.
+On Saturday, 15th November Lyn Paul appears on the popular TV show 3-2-1 (Yorkshire Television), hosted by Ted Rogers.
 Lyn gives a show-stopping rendition of Saving All My Love For You - a number 1 hit for Whitney Houston in December the previous year.
 Lyn takes the song and turns it into her own, transforming the lover's promise of the original into a flirtatious demand.
-Also appearing on the show that week are Gloria Gaynor and the Searchers.
+Also appearing on the show that week are Gloria Gaynor and The Searchers.

 To promote the show TV Times magazine features Lyn in a double page spread.
 Interviewed by Stewart Knowles, Lyn talks about touring with Jack Jones in 1975, about sharing a flat with Mike Nolan from Bucks Fizz and reveals her regrets about selling her story to the tabloids.